anishst/Learn/CloudComputing/AWS/aws_notes.md

     - Security "of" the Cloud
     - For a service like Amazon EC2, that falls under Infrastructure as a Service, AWS is responsible for maintaining guest operating system
     - AWS is responsible for training AWS and customer employees on AWS products and services
+    - AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud.
 - Customer is responsible for:
     - security "in" the cloud
     - patching software on EC2 instances
+    - Customers are responsible for security in the cloud and responsibilities vary by service.
+    - Customers are responsible for networking traffic protection.
+This includes applying encryption and using security groups and Network ACLs.
     - set S3 object permissions
     - Configuration Management is the responsibility of the customer